 Tattoo artists need to follow schedules to keep their business afloat.
 Many turn away walk-ins for this reason and require people to book an appointment beforehand.
 With modern technology, most shops allow you to schedule a consultation online.

 Most tattooers will reject a drunk patron.
 Intoxicated individuals have a greater tendency to move around, causing the artist to make mistakes.
-Also, they create distractions and could mess up the expensive equipment.
+Additionally, they create distractions and could mess up the expensive equipment.
 Not to mention that people don’t make the best decisions when drunk.
-A tattoo will stay on your body permanently, and if you make a drunken choice, you could be in for a life of regret.
+A tattoo will stay on your body permanently and if you make a drunken choice, you could be in for a life of regret.

-Also, artists won’t necessarily tattoo anything you want just because you’re willing to pay.
+Artists won’t necessarily tattoo anything you want just because you’re willing to pay.
 Most won’t tattoo silly pieces from a lost bet or hate symbols.
 You will advertise their work, and if that work is ridiculous, they don’t want it associated with them.

 Tattoo Artists Don’t Need Money